srubin/ssrubin.com/src/documents/posts/music-library-with-mpd-ncmpcpp-beets.html.md

 Playback
 --------

 Once you have a perfectly organized and tagged music library, you'll probably want some way to play it.
 This is where mpd comes in.
 [Mpd](https://www.musicpd.org) is a piece of software that runs in the background and plays music.
-It's fast and lightweight-- you're certainly not going to miss iTunes in that department.
+It's fast and lightweight—you're certainly not going to miss iTunes in that department.

 First install mpd: